 Not necessarily.
-Due to recent legislative changes by the IRS, not all Flex Card transactions will require documentation if properly “coded” in the new Inventory Information Approval System (IIAS) beginning in January 2008.
-With the IIAS in place, provider locations with “non-medical” Merchant Category Codes (MCCs) will be able to “auto-check” the item in question for eligibility under a reimbursement plan.
+Due to regulation changes by the IRS, not all Flex Card transactions require documentation if properly “coded” in the Inventory Information Approval System (IIAS).
+With the IIAS in place, provider locations with “non-medical” Merchant Category Codes (MCCs) “auto-check” the item in question for eligibility under a reimbursement plan.
 Items marked under the IIAS as eligible will be accepted on the Flex Card and ineligible items will be denied.
-This new system will eliminate both the hassle of submitting claims or documentation for eligible items and the inconvenience of having to repay the reimbursement plan for improperly swiped ineligible items.
+This system eliminates both the hassle of submitting claims or documentation for eligible items and the inconvenience of having to repay the reimbursement plan for improperly swiped ineligible items.

-As a result, however, provider locations with non-medical MCCs will no longer accept Flex Cards after their specific cut-off dates, which are:
+As a result, however, provider locations with non-medical MCCs will not accept Flex Cards.

-For example, an eligible OTC item such as cough syrup swiped in January of 2008 at grocery store with the IIAS will be automatically approved by the plan and can be paid for using the Flex Card with no other documentation necessary.
-Cough syrup purchased at the same time from a non-IIAS-participating retailer, while an eligible item, will have to be submitted for reimbursement after the purchase, since the retailer will not be able to accept the Flex Card.
+For example, an eligible OTC item such as bandages swiped at grocery store with the IIAS will be automatically approved by the plan and can be paid for using the Flex Card with no other documentation necessary.
+Bandages purchased at the same time from a non-IIAS-participating retailer, while an eligible item, will have to be submitted for reimbursement after the purchase, since the retailer will not be able to accept the Flex Card.

 What is a “receipt request” and what do I do with it?